· Lincoln J Bicalho · Development · 24 min read

 /// <summary>

-/// Stores both access and refresh tokens in all available storage layers
+/// Stores both access and refresh tokens in all available storage layers.

 /// </summary>